-For Koji Suzuki, the Japanese mastermind behind Spigola, the most interesting part of being a shoemaker also happens to be the most difficult.
+For Koji Suzuki, the most interesting part of being a shoemaker also happens to be the most difficult.

-Suzuki’s foray into this profession began long before he was born, when his father designed women’s shoes in a factory.
-Believing that he would follow a similar path, he decided to study shoe design in Italy – the country he believes to be most renowned for making shoes.
-His career path veered dramatically when, by chance, he visited the workshop of Florentine shoemaker Roberto Ugolini.
+Koji’s path into shoe-making began long before he was born when his father designed women’s shoes in a factory.
+Believing that he would follow a similar direction, Koji decided to study shoe design in Italy – the country he believes to be most renowned for making shoes.
+His career veered dramatically when, by chance, he visited the workshop of Florentine shoemaker Roberto Ugolini.

 “Visiting Roberto’s workshop left such a deep impression on me that I eventually decided to switch my career and focus on men’s shoes.
 I started from nothing back then and had very little money.
 But under Roberto’s tutelage, I started learning how to make shoes from square one.
 I also learned how to make Italian style shoes suited for Italian men.
 Altogether, I worked with him for three and a half years,” Suzuki says.

-For those keen to purchase a pair of Spigola shoes at The Armoury, there are two options available: made-to-measure and bespoke.
+For those keen to purchase a pair of Koji Suzuki shoes at The Armoury, there are two options available: made-to-order and bespoke.
 The difference lies in the level of customization and measurements.
-Whilst Suzuki will take measurements for both choices, the bespoke option uses sketches of the foot on paper and also takes into account other factors such as injuries and fallen arches.
+While Suzuki will take measurements for both choices, the bespoke option uses sketches of the foot on paper, and also takes into account other factors such as injuries and fallen arches.

 Customers can also choose from an array of leathers – a range that varies each time depending on the kinds of exciting materials that Suzuki discovers.
-Some of the shoemaker’s most favored skins include exotic and unconventional leathers like elephant, crocodile, llama, kangaroo and pigskin.
+Some of the shoemaker’s favorite skins include exotic and unconventional leathers like elephant, crocodile, llama, kangaroo and pigskin.

-While there are many options to choose from, Koji admits that his favorite is still an Oxford cap-toe brogue because of its classic, simple shape and timeless design.
-Pair this with one of the unconventional leathers that Spigola has on offer and the result is an interesting exemplar of his unique style.
+While there are many options to choose from, Suzuki admits that his favorite is still an Oxford cap-toe brogue because of its classic, simple shape and timeless design.
+Pair this with one of the unconventional leathers that he has on offer, and the result is an exemplar of his unique style.